RandyKLe/YummyNoodleBar/3/README.ftl.md

 ## Initialize your Web service web infrastructure

-As of Spring 3.2, if you're using a web container that supports the Servlet 3 specification such as Tomcat 7+, it's possible to initialize the underlying web infrastructure for your application without writing a line of XML.
+As of Spring 3.2, if you're using a web container that supports the Servlet 3 specification such as Tomcat 7+, it's possible to initialize the underlying web infrastructure for your application without writing a single line of XML.

 Here you're going to use the `WebApplicationInitializer` to set up your application's web application context parameters to bootstrap your application's web infrastructure as shown in the following code.